matssom/storable-state/README.md

 ## Custom Stores

 You can extend the stores with your own buildt in methods if you would like.
-The basic idea is to destructure the any of the stores into their methods and use them in other configurations.
+The basic idea is to destructure any of the stores into their methods and use them in other configurations.
 Here is an example of how you could achieve this:

 ```js
 import { storable } from 'storable';